 - Direct airflow from AC vents or heaters

-- Temperatures below 50°F (10°C)—this can cause leaf drop
+- Temperatures below 50°F (10°C), which can trigger leaf drop

 Step 5: Feeding Your Pilea